Homeland Security Degree Online

-Homeland security courses include basic classes that give an understanding of the topic.
-They also include more advanced courses that give detailed instruction in specific aspects of homeland security.
-This is a sample of the types of courses you may take.
+Courses in this degree program have basic classes that give a general knowledge of the topic.
+They also have more advanced courses that give detailed instruction in certain parts of homeland security.

-Homeland Security and Defense: This type of course provides an overview of key features of the United States’ homeland security program.
-This includes analyzing homeland security operational and policy concerns.
+Homeland Security and Defense: A course like this provides an overview of key parts of the U.S homeland security program.
+This includes how to analyze homeland security operational and policy concerns.

-Emergency Planning: This type of course provides the learning necessary to survive natural and man-made disasters.
-Typical topics include threat assessment, risk analysis, emergency operations, and communications.
+Emergency Planning: This type of course teaches what is needed to survive natural and man made disasters.
+Topics include threat assessment, risk analysis, emergency operations, and communications.

-Border and Coastal Security: Typically, this course studies the federal, state and local organizations involved in border and coastal security.
-Students learn about policies and strategies used to measure security along the United States’ borders.
+Border and Coastal Security: Often, this course looks at the federal, state and local agencies involved in border and coastal security.
+You may learn about policies and strategies used to measure security along the U.S. borders.

 How Long Does It Take to Earn a Degree in Homeland Security?